 Medical support as a tandem with child support

 A subject that is connected to the payment of child support is health insurance and medical support.
 In the past year, no subject has been more on the minds of most Americans than medical care and our health in general.
-When you consider how important it is to be able to ensure that your child can go to the doctor and care for themselves from a health perspective then the ability to provide health insurance is surely at the top of your list of priorities in your divorce or child custody case.
+When you consider how important it is to ensure that your child can go to the doctor and care for themselves from a health perspective, then the ability to provide health insurance is surely at the top of your list of priorities in your divorce or divorce child custody case.
 Final orders in divorce and child custody cases include sections devoted to the payment of health insurance.

 1/3 option is when you nor your Co-parent can provide health insurance to your children under employer-provided plans or through a privately purchased health insurance plan.
 In that case, you and your Co-parent will be responsible for working with the state of Texas to sign your child up for 4 Medicaid or similar programs offered through your County.
 The cost of coverage would be paid by you directly to the government periodically.

-Make sure your income is being fairly determined when calculating child support
+Make sure your income is being fairly determined when calculating child support.

 Your net monthly income is probably the most important factor when it comes to calculating child support.
-Therefore, you need to be sure about what your net monthly income is when the calculation process begins.
+Therefore, you need to be sure about your net monthly income when the calculation process begins.
 This is especially true if you have an irregular income or derive your income from multiple sources.
-Do not assume that you and your Co-parent are operating with the same knowledge when it comes to where your income comes from and what your income even is.
-It can be a surprise to learn that your spouse has a much different idea about what your income is versus what you know it to be.
+Please do not assume that you and your Co-parent are operating with the same knowledge about where your income comes from and what your income even is.
+It can be a surprise to learn that your spouse has a much different idea about your income versus what you know it to be.

-The other side of the equation when it comes to calculating child support is determining how many children you have both before this court and not before this court.
+The other side of the equation when calculating child support is determining how many children you have both before this court and not before this court.
 One child before the core means that 20% of your net monthly income would go towards child support using the guidelines for support as found in the Texas family code.
 That percentage would increase by 5 for every child you have up until you reach 50% of your net monthly income.

 Overall, the state of Texas will utilize the best interest of the child standard when assessing how much child support is to be paid.
 Typically, you and your Co-parent are fully capable of negotiating any child support arrangement that does not violate the best interests of the child standard.
-You all can ignore the guideline levels of support contained in the Texas family code and create your plan when it comes to child support being paid.
+You all can ignore the guideline levels of support in the Texas family code and create your plan for child support being paid.